GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 * We use `gcr.io/google-appengine/exec-wrapper` as an easier way to setup a Cloud SQL proxy.
 * We make own `.env` file using the ability for berglas to store a secret in a file (via `?destination`).
 This is because [Cloud Build envvars don't persist through steps](https://github.com/GoogleCloudPlatform/berglas/tree/master/examples/cloudbuild)
 * We throw all our asks in one giant honking `.yaml`, because then we only need to call one `submit` command.
+* We also make assumptions about the secrets that we created earlier, so we only specify the bucket in which we are storing our secrets.

 We are also running this command with [substitutions](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values#using_user-defined_substitutions).
 These allow us to change the image, service, and database instance (which will be helpful later on when we define multiple environments).
 You can hardcode these yourself by commenting out the `substutitions:` stanza in the yaml file.